 Licenses, Certifications, and Registrations

-Although not required, certification is becoming increasingly important for construction managers.
-Certification is valuable because it can demonstrate knowledge and experience.
+Although not required, certification is valuable because it can demonstrate that a person has gained knowledge and experience.

 The Construction Management Association of America awards the Certified Construction Manager (CCM) designation to workers who have the required experience and who pass a technical exam.
 It is recommended that applicants for this certification complete a self-study course that covers the professional role of a construction manager, legal issues, the allocation of risk, and other topics related to construction management.